bcgoodman188/CSCE-240-Final-Project/README.md

 Run the simulation by cloning the code and tying the folling in your terminal:

-To run to code cd into the directory and type "./sub1" (To compile "g++ *.cpp -o sub1" if necessary)
+To run to code cd into the directory and type "g++ *.cpp -o sub1"

 Click "Final_WriteUp" for a more detailed discription of the project!